di-unipi-socc/cloudWatcher/README.md

 ### machine.json

 In the machines.json file are defined, declaratively, the information about the Managers and the Probes' types, as well as on key pairs and security groups exploited by cloudWatcher and its Managers and Probes.
-Both the key pairs and the security groups declared in this file are created or overwritten, in each monitored Cloud, at each starting of cloudWatcher.
+Both the key pairs and the security groups declared in this file are created or overwritten, in each monitored Cloud, at each start of cloudWatcher.

-In the machines.json file it is possible to declare the Probes' types.
-For each Probe type, the VM flavour (the flavor can be declared through the key flavour with the name of that flavour or through specs in which the required hardware capailities are defined) and OS, as well as the local files to export to the remote machine (in the form of the path of the local file in the Manager file system and the path of that file in the Probe), the access key and the security groups are defined.
+In the machines.json file, it is possible to declare the Probes' types.
+For each Probe type, the VM flavour (the flavour can be declared through the key flavour with the name of that flavour or through specs in which the required hardware capabilities are defined) and OS, as well as the local files to export to the remote machine (in the form of the path of the local file in the Manager file system and the path of that file in the Probe), the access key and the security groups, are defined.
 Furthermore, for each type, a list of scenarios is declared, where each scenario is a list of Tasks.
 Tasks within a scenario are executed in parallel, while the scenarios, instead, are executed sequentially.
 Before moving from one scenario to the next, indeed, all the Tasks of the previous scenario must be completed.
 Finally, for each Task, it is possible to define some Service Level Objectives both for the data collected by the execution of a task and for the aggregated ones.
-SLOs can be declared by specifying the maximum or minimum value allowed (e.g., the maximum latency, the minimum success ratio for a Cloud service operation, the maximum number of tolerated faults) beyond which there is a violation.
+SLOs can be declared by specifying the maximum or minimum value allowed (e.g., the maximum latency, the minimum success ratio for a Cloud service operation, and the maximum number of tolerated faults) beyond which there is a violation.
 It is also possible to specify a series of threshold values as SLO, associating each of them with a label indicating the severity of the violation.

-For each Task, we delcare the data collection function (function), the aggreagtion policy (aggregation) boyh specifying the name of the related python function (defined in the tasks.py file) and possibly a dictionary of SLOs.
+For each Task, we declare the data collection function (function), and the aggregation policy (aggregation) both specifying the name of the related python function (defined in the tasks.py file) and possibly a dictionary of SLOs.
 Finally, for each Task, it is also possible to provide some optional arguments to pass in input to the data collection function and a script, to be executed during the VM setup phase, containing the commands necessary for allowing the Task execution.

 Generally speaking, a data collection function takes as input the data of the target Probe machine (i.e., an OpenStack Server object) and a series of possible optional arguments and outputs a dictionary representing the collected data.
-While, the aggregation policy is defined by a function that takes as input a list of the dictionaries obtained in output from the execution of the associated data collection function on all the Probes of the same type and in the same DC and outputs a single dictionary that aggregates the obtained data, possibly adding, removing or extending the existing fields.
+While the aggregation policy is defined by a function that takes as input a list of the dictionaries obtained in output from the execution of the associated data collection function on all the Probes of the same type and in the same DC and outputs a single dictionary that aggregates the obtained data, possibly adding, removing or extending the existing fields.

 Among the other information we can notice inside the Probe type, we have a set of named scripts (e.g., setup).
 In this way, it is possible to request the execution of a script in the VM only using its name.